-The bakery will ask for help throughout the day.
+The Mini Bakery will ask for help throughout the day.
 Examples of messages it sends include: "Please empty the cabinet of bread", "I need more mix", or "I'm finished baking today".
 This allows the bakery staff to spend on average only 40 minutes a day pouring mix and slicing bread.

-After baking for the day, the bakery will ask to be washed and to run an auto cleaning cycle to clean out the mixing pot.
+After baking for the day, the Mini Bakery will ask to be washed and to run an auto cleaning cycle to clean out the mixing pot.
 An employee is still needed to wipe down surfaces, but the auto cleaning cycle does most of the work, saving employees time and energy.

 All measurements are unique by recipe and constantly monitored by the system.
 From the water temperature and mixer speed, to the proofer humidity and loaf height, sensors are always monitoring what's going on.